The repetends of reduced fractions $a/b^k$ approach full complexity with an increasing $k$

 where the leading digits $x_1, x_2,\ldots$ may be zeros.
 Because of gcd$(g,b')=1$ and $b'\not =1$, the expansion $0.\,x_{f+1}x_{f+2}\cdots$ is purely periodic with period ord$_g(b')$, and the word $x_1x_2\cdots x_f$ is the transient of $a/b$. $\Box$

 If $b'=1$, then all prime factors of $b$ divide $g$.
-In this case, the $g$-ary expansion of $a/b$ is eventually constant and equal to $0$ or $g-1$. \begin{lem} Let $a/b$ be a proper fraction in lowest terms, $k\in\mathbb{N}$ and $b'\not =1$ as in Lemma \ref{trans}.
+In this case, the $g$-ary expansion of $a/b$ is eventually constant and equal to $0$ or $g-1$. \begin{lemma} Let $a/b$ be a proper fraction in the lowest terms, $k\in\mathbb{N}$ and $b'\not =1$ as in Lemma \ref{trans}.
 The repetend of $a/b^k$ is that of the purely periodic proper fraction